Mr-Jack-Black/Jack-Preprocess/README.md

   * `string` → AI must return a plain string
   * `none` → treated like `bool`, but defines the variable only if answer is positive

-WARNING: These are not yet very realiable.
+WARNING: These are not very realiable.
 Recomend using bool, int, or none mostly.

 NOTE: COOLDOWN variable can be set to zero if wanting to force answer immediately.

-TODO: Rewrite cooldown logic and add directives for better control.

 Examples: